User Analytics & Segmentation

-- Cohort analysis (queries): compare user and behavioral cohorts to learn about growth
+- Cohort analysis (queries): Compare user and behavioral cohorts to learn about growth

 With this type of pre-built and custom analytics, you as a product leader can now develop informed hypotheses on where trouble spots and / or areas of opportunity (e.g, sticky features) exist in your product.

-As a purpose-built product analytics and engagement tool, PX enables you to conduct these analyses out-of-the-box.
+As a purpose-built product analytics and engagement platform, PX enables you to conduct these analyses out-of-the-box.
 In addition, because the usage analytics is native to the application, it is seamless to build and target engagements based off of this data.

 WalkMe Doesn’t Do User Analytics